maxplanck-ie/snakepipes/docs/content/workflows/ATAC-seq.rst

     window_size: 20
     fragmentCount_cutoff: 1

 The only parameters that are useful to change are `bw_binsize`, `atac_fragment_size_cutoff`, and `window_size`.
-Note, however that those can be more conveniently changed on the command line. `fragmentCount_cutoff` is introduced to avoid errors in the peak calling step (default: 1 fragment) and only be increased, if MACS2 fails.
+Note, however that those can be more conveniently changed on the command line. `fragmentCount_cutoff` is introduced to avoid errors in the peak calling step and should only be changed if MACS2 fails.

 Output structure
 ----------------